 Some women report experiencing an uncomfortable burning sensation around the birth canal as the medication wears off.

 Will I be able to push?

 You might not be able to tell that you are having a contraction because of your epidural anesthesia.
 If you can not feel your contractions, then pushing may be difficult to control.
-For this reason your baby might need additional help coming down the birth canal through techniques such as the use of forceps.
+For this reason your baby might need additional help coming down the birth canal.
+This is usually done by the use of forceps.

 Does an epidural always work?

 For the most part, epidurals are effective in relieving pain during labor.
-Some women complain of being able to feel pain and/or feeling that the drug worked better on one side of the body than the other.
+Some women complain of being able to feel pain, or they feel that the drug worked better on one side of the body.